Indispensable party: Identifying an indispensable party

-Determining the feasibility of joining an indispensable party
+Determining feasibility of joining indispensable party

 Once it has been determined that a missing party is indispensable, the court must determine whether it is feasible to join that party to the case.
 In making this determination, the court will use the same analysis that it uses to determine whether it has jurisdiction over any party.
-First, it must determine whether it can exercise personal jurisdiction over the party.
-Second, it must determine whether the exercise of personal jurisdiction will affect its subject matter jurisdiction.
+Firstly, it must determine whether it can exercise personal jurisdiction over the party.
+Secondly, it must determine whether the exercise of personal jurisdiction will affect its subject matter jurisdiction.
 In diversity cases, which brought in federal court on the basis of all plaintiffs coming from different states as all defendants, joinder will not be deemed feasible if it destroys diversity.

 Where the missing party can not be brought into the case, the court must determine whether it is possible to proceed without joining that party.
 If it is not possible to proceed, the case will be dismissed.

 In some jurisdictions, the failure to join an indispensable party does not hinder the case.
-For example, the Commonwealth of Virginia does not recognize the doctrine of indispensable parties; although a defendant may argue that the plaintiff has improperly failed to join a party that would conventionally be deemed indispensable, and may seek to have the court attempt to join the missing party, if it is not feasible to join the missing party then the case will simply go on without them.
+For example, the Commonwealth of Virginia does not recognize the doctrine of indispensable parties.
+Although a defendant may argue that the plaintiff has improperly failed to join a party that would conventionally be deemed indispensable and may seek to have the court attempt to join the missing party, if it is not feasible to join the missing party, the case will simply go on without it.